garrandall/popular-music-data/tracks/i-can-t-get-next-to-you-al-green.md

-Unhappy am I with all the powers that I possess, yeah Girl, you're the key to my happiness and I...
+Unhappy am I with all the powers that I possess, yeah Girl, you're the key to my happiness and I

 (Can't get next to you, babe)